What is it about succulents that appeals so much? It could be their chubby little leaves, or the way they are so easy to

 Wondering what can you do to use less water, yet still have a lush garden?

-You can have a gorgeous colorful garden using some of the most interesting plants around; succulents.
+Make your garden gorgeous by using some of the most interesting plants around; succulents.
 These odd plants have the ability to thrive in drought, storing water for the tough times ahead.